gbrunner/adv-programming-for-gis-and-rs/Week 1/README.md

 - [Leaflet Cluster Map Live](https://gbrunner.github.io/leaflet-cluster-map/)

 ## Classwork Problems
-1. Create a Leaflet map of 5 restaurants that you'd like to go to in St. Louis.
+1. Create a Leaflet map and **share it on GitHub** of 5 restaurants that you'd like to go to in St. Louis.
 Include popups!
 If you're up to it, change the symbology for the points.
 *Hints:*
 - look at [quickstart_final.html](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%201/quickstart_final.html).
 - In quickstart_final.html, add 5 markers.
 For example: